 Meet Growley II (call sign "Tank")

-Growley II, a 3-year-old yellow Labrador, is the canine ambassador for the Corps of Cadets.
+Growley II, a Labrador retriever, is the canine ambassador for the Corps of Cadets.

 He arrived on campus in fall 2016 from Ciao Bella Retrievers of Troutville, Virginia, where he excelled throughout extensive service dog training.

-Dr. Lara Bartl of the Virginia-Maryland College of Veterinary Medicine is his official veterinarian.
+Growley is cared for 24/7 by a nine-member team of cadets.
+Dr. Lara Bartl of the Virginia-Maryland College of Veterinary Medicine is his veterinarian.

 Supported by Virginia Tech President Tim Sands, Vice President of Student Affairs Patty Perillo, and Vice President for Administration Sherwood Wilson, the Corps received permission, under Virginia Tech Policy 5000, for Growley II to reside with his cadet handlers in Pearson Hall.